Qualify for Roth IRA Contributions by Lowering Your Income

 Roth distributions have utility beyond income

 A Roth IRA will provide a tax-free stream of income when you retire and save you the pressure of taking required minimum distributions (RMDs) and managing income from distributions you don't need or want.
-Another bonus is that income from Roth distributions won't make you vulnerable to the income related monthly adjustment amount (IRMAA).
+Another bonus is that income from Roth distributions won't make you vulnerable to the income-related monthly adjustment amount (IRMAA).

-If you can't afford to convert you entire IRA account at once, you can convert the balance over a period of years with a partial conversion.
+If you can't afford to convert your entire IRA account at once, you can convert the balance over a period of years with a partial conversion.
 Remember that even a partial Roth IRA conversion could lead to a temporary rise in income and trigger the IRMAA two years down the road.
 Timing any IRA conversion, full or partial, is important to avoid those Medicare surcharges.

 Related Content